IFAFMultiLA/memory_game/README.md

 ## Overview

-This repository contains code for two R Shiny apps to conduct an in-class experiment suggested by Adam Shrager, 2009.
+This repository contains code for two R Shiny apps to conduct an in-class experiment suggested as pen and paper version by Adam Shrager in 2009.

 The experiment has the aim to show how to perform hypothesis testing and lets the students generate their own data for that.
+The data is generated within a ranomized study, more precisely an A/B test.
+Both groups are shown the same quiz, but students in the test group get the hint that visualizing the sentences helps to memorize them.

 ## Local installation